 In short: "Currently the vaccines are efficacious even with the variants.
 We want it to remain that way," Dr. Parikh says.
 There's a better chance of that if we stop the virus from spreading.

 "We need to have at least 70 to 80 percent of the population vaccinated so that infection rates are so low that transmission is also extremely low," Dr. Parikh says.
-"When this occurs, we can start moving to normal, and that includes, eventually, not masking and distancing."
+"When this occurs, we can start moving to normal."

 "We need everyone's help in getting out of this deadly pandemic that has cost half a million lives," Dr. Parikh pleads.
 "So please do not throw away your shot!"